dougeby/IntuneDocs/InTuneDocs/EndUser/install-a-new-version-of-the-company-portal-app.md

 # Install a new version of the Company Portal app

-If your version of the Company Portal is no longer supported, or there is a newer version of the Company Portal available, use the following procedures to update your device.
+If your version of the Company Portal is no longer supported, or there is a newer version of the Company Portal available, you need to update the Company Portal app to a later version.
+Use the steps below that match the type of device you have.

-## To update your Android device
+## To update the Company Portal app on your Android device

 The Play Store will alert you when a new version of the Company Portal is available.
 You will not see a prompt in the Company Portal app itself.
 Follow the directions in the alert to update your device.

-## To update your iOS device
+## To update the Company Portal app on your iOS device

-The Apple AppStore will alert you when a new version of the Company Portal is available.
-Follow the directions in the alert to update your device.
+The App Store will alert you when a new version of the Company Portal app is available.

+To update the Company Portal app:

+1. Open the App Store and search for **intune**.

+2. When you find the app, tap the **Update** button to the right of the app name.

-## To update your Windows device
+## To update the Company Portal app on your Windows device

 1. Navigate to the Windows Store and search for **company portal**.

-2. Follow the installation directions.
+2. Follow the installation steps.

     > [!NOTE]
     > If you are unable to access the Windows Store, contact your IT administrator.